What we think

 From stimulus to austerity at dizzying speed

-Youth Fight for Jobs on the 'Put People First' demo during the G20 last year, photo Paul Mattsson
+Youth Fight for Jobs and NO2EU on the 'Put People First' demo against the G20 in 2009, photo Paul Mattsson

 The G20 meeting in Toronto of the leaders of the main capitalist governments of the world demonstrated a complete incapacity to solve the huge problems that confront us, particularly those hardest-hit - the poor and the working class - by the economic crisis.

 This was supposed to be the economic summit that would 'celebrate' the so-called economic stimulus packages introduced by capitalist governments throughout the world, which 'saved' capitalism from a 'depression'.
 Instead, in a dizzying switch over a matter of months, the prevailing view at this meeting was in favour of those governments such as Britain's 'ConDem' coalition, led by David Cameron, that are savagely cutting public expenditure.

 The summit papered over the cracks - in effect glaring divisions - between the Barack Obama government in the US and its supporters on one side and the European capitalists on the other.

 Thirty million people are unemployed in the US and whole states are collapsing under the burden of debt; Obama requires not cuts but a new stimulus package to prevent defeat in the mid-term elections in November.
 But the US Congress is against this and has turned down further stimulus.